Overview

 Clean

-the patient's mouth after removing the dentures or ask him to rinse his
+the person's mouth after removing the dentures or ask him to rinse his

 mouth with water mixed with mouthwash.